AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++ Unable to add a PDF Generator (PDFG) user

-* Ensure Microsoft® Visual C++ 2008 x86, Microsoft® Visual C++ 2010 x86, Microsoft® Visual C++ 2012 x86, and Microsoft® Visual C++ 2013 x86 (32-bit) redistributable are installed on Windows.
+* Ensure Microsoft® Visual C++ 2012 x86 and Microsoft® Visual C++ 2013 x86 (32-bit) redistributable are installed on Windows.

 +++